 4. You control any formal engagements.
 Whenever a crisis occurs, count on a plethora of lawyers representing victims to descend upon the scene.
 By first engaging with the victims of a crisis – whether you acknowledge fault or not – you set the tone for any further negotiations.

-For more detailed information on the benefits of timely – and proactive! – crisis communications, download Axia Public Relations' free e-book Managing Public Relations in a Crisis today.
+For more detailed information on the benefits of timely – and proactive! – crisis communications, download Axia Public Relations' e-book Managing Public Relations in a Crisis today.

 Featured image credit: Creative Commons